zDestinate/Insurgency/README.md

 ### Vote Kick Immunity (1.0.0)
 This plugin is to prevent player from vote kick admins using the original vote from the game.
 The plugin will use immunity base on sourcemod admin config.
-Admins with lower immunity than the other admin, will not able to vote them.
+Admin with lower immunity than the other admin, will not able to vote them.
 If user not admin, they will only able to vote kick other user that isn't admin.

 #### Plugin
 [plugins/ins_kickvote_immunity.smx](https://github.com/zWolfi/Insurgency/blob/master/plugins/ins_kickvote_immunity.smx?raw=true)